-At just under 3 pounds, 8 ounces, ABUS’s Granit X-Plus 540 U-lock isn’t light, but it is strong.
+At just under 3.5 pounds, ABUS’s Granit X-Plus 540 U-lock isn’t light, but it is strong.
 When you’re parking a valuable bike in a high-theft area, it’s well worth the weight.

 Sold Secure gives the Granit X-Plus a Gold rating, and ABUS gives it a 15 on its internal scale—its highest rating for a bicycle lock.
 And an impressive list of features back up these ratings.

-The 13-millimeter-thick shackle, for example, is made from tempered. hardened steel and it’s designed with a prestressed shape that resists pulling and twisting forces.
+The 13-millimeter-thick shackle is made from tempered, hardened steel.
+It’s also designed with a prestressed shape that resists pulling and twisting forces.
 Bolt cutters don’t stand a chance, and it should take long enough to cut with a hacksaw that thieves will hopefully look for an easier target.
 All that is hidden beneath a weather-resistant coating that protects against rust and is friendly to your bike’s finish.